 Women on Boards Faculty

-Deputy Dean for Executive Programs & Professor in the Practice of Management
+Dean of Innovation and Programs at IMD Business School; Formerly Deputy Dean for Executive Programs and Professor in the Practice of Management Yale School of Management

 David Bach is Deputy Dean for Executive Programs and Professor in the Practice of Management at Yale School of Management.
 An expert in political economy, his research and teaching focus on business-government relations, nonmarket strategy, and global market regulation.
 His course “The End of Globalization?” received the 2018 Ideas Worth Teaching Award from the Aspen Institute.

 As a member of Yale SOM’s senior leadership team, Dean Bach directs the school’s Executive MBA and, since 2019, non-degree executive education, including the school’s innovative online programs.
 He leads global strategy primarily via engagement with the 30-school strong Global Network for Advanced Management and oversight of Yale Center Beijing, which SOM runs on behalf of the university.
 He serves on the Provost's Advisory Committee on International Affairs.

 Senior Lecturer in Negotiations, Leadership, and Ethics